saibotsivad/sdmp-language-tests/README.md

 Each language needs to implement a set of functions which call the command line to do whatever is needed to run the tests.

+The tests are run on [Travis CI](https://travis-ci.org), so if you add a test you'll probable want to make sure to update the [.travis.yml](./.travis.yml) file to use whatever settings are needed for your langauge.
+Try [here](https://docs.travis-ci.com/user/languages/) for more information.

 ## security review